 Custom options abound in Masters Fantasy Football Cash Leagues

-They support standard, playoff, and dynasty fantasy leagues (on proprietary software), including an option to claim orphaned dynasty teams.
+They support standard leagues, NFL playoff leagues, and dynasty fantasy leagues (on proprietary software), including an option to claim orphaned dynasty teams.
 Masters also hosts mid-season leagues for seasonal owners who’ve seen their rosters devastated by injury, hit a streak of bad luck, or just weren’t able to join a league at the beginning of the season.

 Masters’ $19,000 Titanium leagues have some of the best payouts for a single league fantasy championship prize.
 And they keep all of their prize money in escrow, so you know your money will be safe.